 Dear Goethe University employees: Below you can find information on occupational health and safety in relation to the coronavirus.
 This will, of course, be updated and extended as the situation develops.

-Since 1 October, the 3G rule (vaccinated, recovered or tested) accompanied by the checking of the respective proof in accordance with Section 3 Coronavirus Protection Ordinance applies for access to Goethe University's buildings.
+The 3G rule (vaccinated, recovered or tested) accompanied by the checking of the respective proof in accordance with Section 3 Coronavirus Protection Ordinance applies for access to Goethe University's buildings.

 Access to the buildings is restricted to the circle of people at the university (members and affiliates) who hold a GoetheCard, student ID card, etc. This ID is checked at the entrances to the buildings.

 In accordance with Section 3 Coronavirus Protection Ordinance, persons who are not in possession of a GoetheCard, a student ID card issued by Goethe University, etc. but who need to enter the buildings for official reasons or operational requirements (research and teaching or to maintain technical operations, etc.) require an access permit, in addition to the respective 3G proof in accordance with Section 3 Coronavirus Protection Ordinance.

 A template for the access permit, e.g. for external lecturers, fellows, other guests attending courses, assistants who are not Goethe University students, service providers, etc., can be found under “Forms".
 The permit must be filled out by the respective supervisor or the contracting party in the case of service providers, signed and then additionally countersigned and stamped by the dean's office or the division/department manager.